ispapp/ispapp-linux-client/README.md

 * IoT Devices
 * Desktops/Laptops
 * Raspberry Pi/Etc
+* Routers (we already have an OpenWRT package, email me for more information)

 If you would like to be a package maintainer, please email andrew@ispapp.co